2020 is shaping up to be a big absentee voting year in Catawba County. Here's what you should know

-The Catawba County Board of Elections received nearly 2,700 requests for absentee ballots by Tuesday morning.
+The Catawba County Board of Elections received more than 3,200 requests for absentee ballots as of Friday.

+That number of absentee ballots requested so far already exceeds the total number of absentee ballots filled out and turned back in to the board during the last two presidential elections.

 Who can vote absentee?